Humanizing the Machine: Proxy Attacks to Mislead LLM Detectors: Experiments

 \textbf{Utility Preserving.} We evaluate the Roberta-base on the texts generated by directly fine-tune Llama2-13B against the scoring detector Roberta-large, following the approach in \citep{nicks2024language}.
 In comparison, Roberta-base is evaluated on the texts generated by Llama2-13B attacked using a humanized SLM Llama2-7B via our method \modelname.
 The texts generated by DPO (Llama2-13B) are obtained by fine-tuning Llama2-13B for 1 to 10 epochs, while the results from \modelname (Llama2-7B) are produced by varying the attack ratio $\alpha$ from 0.1 to 1.0.
 We present the AUROC decrease ($\Delta$AUROC) with respect to the BERTScore decrease ($\Delta S_{\text{Bert}}$) for both methods in Figure~\ref{fig:delta_bert}, and $\Delta$AUROC with respect to the ROUGE-1 decrease ($\Delta \text{ROUGE-1}$) in Figure~\ref{fig:delta_rouge}.
 The figures clearly show that both methods can deceive the detector but incur some utility loss.
 However, for a comparable AUROC decrease, our attack method \modelname results in less utility loss.

-\textbf{Analysis of $\alpha$.} We evaluate several black-box detectors on the texts generated by the attacked Llama2-13B model, using the humanized SLM Llama2-7B with varying attack ratio $\alpha$, on 500 samples randomly selected from WritingPrompts dataset.
-The trend in Figure~\ref{fig:alpha} shows the AUROC decrease as $\alpha$ increases.
+\textbf{Analysis of $\alpha$.} We evaluate several black-box detectors on the texts generated by the attacked Llama2-13B model, using the humanized SLM Llama2-7B fine-tuned with $\beta=0.1$ with varying attack ratio $\alpha$, on 100 samples randomly selected from WritingPrompts dataset.
+The trend in Figure~\ref{fig:alpha} shows the AUROC decrease as $\alpha$ increases (more analysis refer to Appendix~\ref{appd:alpha}).

-\textbf{Analysis of $\beta$.} To analyze the parameter $\beta$ of the fine-tuned humanized SLM, we measure its impact on the AUROC performance of various detectors with respect to different values of $\beta$ in DPO.
-The evaluation is conducted using several black-box detectors on a randomly selected set of 500 samples from WritingPrompts.
+\textbf{Analysis of $\beta$.} To analyze the parameter $\beta$ of the fine-tuned SLM, we measure its impact on the AUROC performance of various detectors with respect to different values of $\beta$ in DPO.
+The evaluation is conducted using several black-box detectors.
 We maintain the attack ratio of the humanized SLM at 0.5.
 The results, shown in Figure~\ref{fig:beta}, suggest that detectors exhibit increased vulnerability as $\beta$ decreases.